-The Wind, Waves and Water Centre participates in the continuing update and development of the facilities within the Fluids Laboratory of the School of Civil Engineering.
+The Centre for Wind, Waves and Water participates in the continuing update and development of the facilities within the Fluids Laboratory of the School of Civil Engineering.
 The facilities at the service of the centre are:

 The centre conducts research in wind engineering in two wind tunnels: